 By Cass R. Sunstein

-Cass R. Sunstein is a Bloomberg View columnist.
-He is the author of “#Republic: Divided Democracy in the Age of Social Media” and a co-author of “Nudge: Improving Decisions About Health, Wealth and Happiness.”
-This column does not necessarily reflect the opinion of Minnesota Lawyer, the Bloomberg View editorial board or Bloomberg LP and its owners.
+Cass R. Sunstein is a Bloomberg Opinion columnist.
+He served as an attorney-adviser in OLC under Presidents Jimmy Carter and Ronald Reagan.
+This column does not necessarily reflect the opinion Minnesota Lawyer, of the Bloomberg editorial board or Bloomberg LP and its owners.